Thailand: Chiang Mai to Bangkok by Train

 Thailand’s countryside and small towns.
 Photo by Janice Horton

-I imagined it would be a journey we could talk about together in years to come with nostalgia and great affection.
+Having managed to convince my friend that taking the train would be a much better and culturally idealistic idea, we agreed that it would be a journey we could talk about together in years to come, perhaps with nostalgia and great affection.

 There are five trains from Chiang Mai to Bangkok per day and the daytime train Number 8 departing at 08.50am is said to be the most popular as it is scheduled to be the fastest service.